technical details:

 Opening title: 'Hal Roach presents Our Gang in "For Pete's Sake!".'

 King World Productions episode no. 23, available in both colorized and original black-and-white versions.
-This
+This version is listed without the exclamation point.

 the crew: